penpot/penpot-export/README.md

 This project utilizes [Yarn Workspaces](https://classic.yarnpkg.com/lang/en/docs/workspaces/) to manage multiple packages within a single repository.
 This allows us to house the module's source code and a demo in separate packages, streamlining development and testing.

+> **Why Yarn Workspaces?**

+> _Your dependencies can be linked together, which means that your workspaces can depend on one another while always using the most up-to-date code available._ - [Reference](https://classic.yarnpkg.com/lang/en/docs/workspaces/#toc-why-would-you-want-to-do-this)

 ### Package Structure

 - [**packages/penpot-css-export**](./packages/penpot-css-export/): This package contains the CLI tool written in TypeScript.
 This is where the primary tool code resides.